Course Outline

 - Category C

-- High profile landmarks such as the Statue of Liberty or the White House are the only places at risk from terrorist attack.
+- True or False.
+High-profile landmarks such as the Statue of Liberty or the White House are the only places at risk from terrorist attack.

 - Biological agents that are the easiest to disseminate, or that pass most easily from person to person are found in Category: